liberation-online/landing/content/projects/avatar.md

 The ability to use data related to a user in a way that allows for high levels of relevant personalisation in a manner that allows the user anonymity if that user chooses to do so.
 The connected world your way.

+Using a combination of:

+1. Attributes
+  1. Physical
+  2. Behavioral
+2. Adjusters
+3. Influencers
+  1. Location
+  2. Weather
+4. Qualifiers
+  1. Rules based on any of the other dimensions (attributes, influencers, adjusters)

+*More details on the above will be released with our whitepaper*

 ### FAQs

 #### Where can I get my avatar?